cefet-rj-dal/tspredit/examples/filter/ts_fil_qes.md

-Overview

-Quadratic Exponential Smoothing (QES) models level and trend using exponentially weighted averages with a quadratic form.
-It is useful for trend-dominated series where you want a smooth estimate that adapts to gradual changes.
+QES Filter: QES extends exponential smoothing by incorporating higher‑order trend components through recursively updated equations.
+It generalizes single and double exponential smoothing (Holt/Brown) with additional curvature terms to better track accelerating or decelerating trends.
 Key parameter
 - `gamma`: controls whether seasonal/trend gain is adapted (package-specific); set to `FALSE` to keep default behavior.

+Objectives: Quadratic Exponential Smoothing (QES) models level and trend using exponentially weighted averages with a quadratic form.
+It is useful for trend-dominated series where you want a smooth estimate that adapts to gradual changes.

 ``` r